 Making the Sautee

-After about two minutes, I add the sliced mushrooms on top of the onions and mix them gently with a wooden spoon.
-The mushrooms have a high water content, which they will gradually start to eliminate after about a minute or two and begin to saute in their juice.
+After about two minutes, I'll add the sliced mushrooms to the onions and stir gently with a wooden spoon.
+Mushrooms have a high water content, so they'll release some moisture as they cook.
+After a minute or two, you'll notice them starting to sauté in their own juices.

-When the mushrooms start to saute and decrease in volume, I season them with freshly ground black pepper, the vegetable mix for soups and the cleaned leaves from the thyme sprigs.
-Also, I add half of the chopped parsley with chives, and garlic, which I press directly into the pan.
+Once the mushrooms begin to sauté and reduce in volume, I'll season them with freshly ground black pepper, the dried vegetable mix, and the thyme leaves (removed from the stems).
+I'll also add half of the chopped chives and parsley, along with the garlic, which I'll press directly into the pan.

-Let everything saute on medium to low heat, stirring from time to time, until all the liquid evaporates, then turn off the heat and add the rest of the parsley and chives.
+I'll let everything sauté over medium-low heat, stirring occasionally, until all the liquid evaporates.
+Then, I'll turn off the heat and stir in the remaining parsley and chives.

 How to Serve the Garlic Mushrooms?